 We offer weekly free tours from our observation decks.
 Learn more about sustainable urban agriculture and taste the Gotham Greens difference for yourself.

-Gotham Greens grows and sells a wide variety of leafy greens and herbs, salad dressings and sauces.
+Gotham Greens offers a wide variety of greenhouse-grown salads and herbs, along with a line of fresh dressings, dips and cooking sauces.
 Please visit Our Greens page to learn more.

-We grow our produce year-round in climate-controlled, hydroponic greenhouses.
+We grow our leafy greens year-round in climate-controlled greenhouses using hydroponic growing techniques.
 Simply put, hydroponics is a method for growing plants without soil.
 Gotham Greens’ greenhouses use a method known as nutrient film technique by which crops grow in trays and plants receive a constant stream of irrigation water enriched with a mineral nutrient solution, which the plants soak up through their root systems.

 We conduct our entire operation under one roof, planting new crops, harvesting and packing daily.
-Growing in a greenhouse gives our expert farmers complete control of the growing environment, allowing Gotham Greens to create ideal conditions for our plants to thrive.
-Through our automated systems, we can ensure that temperature, humidity and light levels, as well as air composition, are exactly the right balance.
+Growing in a greenhouse gives our expert farmers complete control of the growing environment, allowing us to create ideal conditions for our plants to thrive.
+Through our automated systems, we can ensure that temperature, humidity and light levels, as well as air composition, are in exactly the right balance.